awhillas/awhillas.github.io/content/low-hanging-fruit.md

 The solution might be to remove objective and open up to exploration, seeking interestingness according to the book [Why Greatness Cannot Be Planned: The Myth of the Objective](https://www.goodreads.com/book/show/25670869-why-greatness-cannot-be-planned) by the ex-OpenAI'er Kenneth O. Stanley.

+## Is the VC model a good idea?

+Two stats I came accross (need to verify source):

+- 84% of high growth companies are not built with venture capital.
+- Only 144 of the 900 fastest growing companies in America ('97-'07) had venture capital.

+And the famous one:

+> 95% of all start-ups fail in the first 5 years

+If you knew these odds would you roll the dice for anything other than start-ups?

 ## But is 'Engineering First' the answer?